ccperkins/FeSimpleGeoProx/README.md

 ## USAGE ##

-Construct an instance of this and give it a collection of GeoObject instances (@See GeoObject).
+Construct an instance of this and give it a collection of GeoObject instances (See GeoObject).
 A GeoObject is a set of coordinates (LatLng) and a user-given object, and a key.

 ### Example ###